MEET THE TEAM

 Board of Directors

-The Joy, the Laugher, the Life, and the Sacred Wisdom that lives and breathes in the Forest inspired Amber to help create The Sofie Foundation.
+The joy, the laugher, the life, and the sacred wisdom that lives and breathes in the Amazon forest inspired Amber to help create The SOFIE Foundation.
 With a full heart she thanks the people currently in her life for showing up.
 Without whom none of this would be possible.